 - The Workers Compensation Board of Alberta has information specific to COVID-19 and employers as well as information specific for workers on their website.

-- Learn more about the Government of Canada's plans and programs to support businesses, individuals and sectors on their COVID-19 Economic Response Plan web page.
+- The COVID-19 Economic Response Plan web page outlines the Government of Canada's plans and programs to support businesses, individuals and sectors during the COVID-19 pandemic.

 - Find the most applicable COVID-19 business supports and other programs through this online tool designed by the Government of Canada.